-Our Board has adopted the Regal Beloit Corporation Code of Business Conduct and Ethics (the "Code"), which applies to our directors, officers and employees.
-The Code is available, free of charge, on our website at www.regalbeloit.com.
+Our Board has adopted the Regal Rexnord Corporation Code of Business Conduct and Ethics (the "Code"), which applies to our directors, officers and associates.
+The Code is available, free of charge, on our website at www.regalrexnord.com.

 Board Leadership Structure